Hong Kong airline Cathay Pacific sees annual loss, outlook upbeat

 "Increased fuel costs are increasing operating costs and adversely affecting results," chairman John Slosar said in a statement.

-However, while it posted a net loss of HK$1.26 billion ($161 million), that was much better than the HK$2.26 billion forecast in a survey by Bloomberg News.
+However, while it posted a net loss of HK$1.26 billion (US$161 million), that was much better than the HK$2.26 billion forecast in a survey by Bloomberg News.

-The news was greeted by a surge more than three percent surge in the firm's share price in afternoon Hong Kong trade, although the gains were later pared.
+The news was greeted by a more than three percent surge in the firm's share price in afternoon Hong Kong trade, although the gains were later pared and it closed flat at HK$13.78.

 The second-half results were boosted by improved premium class demand and a strong cargo business, with Slosar saying an better global economic outlook also helped.